Becoming who we are

 I am a certified psychologist specialising in the fields of psychotherapy and clinical child psychology.
-I have been practicing psychology for 17 years, in addition to serving part-time as an adjunct clinical instructor at the Department of Psychology at the University of Southern Denmark, and now as a Visiting Research Fellow with the Research Unit of General Practice (ibid.).
+I have been practicing psychology for 17 years, in addition to serving part-time as an External Lecturer with the Dept. of Psychologyatthe University of Southern Denmark, and now as a Visiting Research Fellow with the Research Unit of General Practice (ibid.).

 I was raised bilingually (Danish and English [UK]), grew up with two cultures (including Catholicism and Protestantism), and have two passports.
 I originally pursued literature and linguistics, gaining an MA in English and Classical Philology, and adding a DipEd.

 For 11 years, I taught English in Denmark at Upper Secondary Education (Sixth Form College/High School) level, before switching to Psychology as a consequence of my growing engagement in helping students with exam phobia.

 In addition, I spent several years as a part-time translator of psychological tests and texts (Danish→English and English→Danish).

 Therapeutically, I have trained extensively in three modalities:

 ▪ Cognitive-behavioural therapy (CBT) in most of its forms, including third generation approaches.